 Also meet with key external stakeholders or with people who can advise you about those stakeholders’ views so your plans take those views into account.

 Research has shown the most important stakeholder group is employees – much more important than shareholders and customers.
 As part of your planning process, you should meet with the HR manager to find out his or her priorities and points of pain that you can address in your communication plan.
 Also hold a couple of informal focus groups to find out the main points employees are interested in or are concerned about.

 If you can, you should conduct a communication audit to find out attitudes towards previous communication programs.
-As part of this you can meet with managers to interview them, which gives you a great opportunity to sell them on your merits and the merits of your plan.
+As part of this you can meet with managers to interview them, which gives you a great opportunity to create a good working relationship and convince them of the merits of your plan.
 You can also conduct a desk audit to review the tangible outputs and outcomes of those past processes.
 This is a good way to identify shortcomings and enables you to show in your plan how they will be solved by better communication.

 When your plan/s is ready, meet individually with each decision maker or member of the executive committee to brief them on the content and to gauge the extent of their support.
 The discussion will alert you to their likely attitude at decision time and will give you the opportunity to adjust your plan in the light of their feedback.
 This process may take time and effort, but it is a vital investment.

 Your plans should include broad costings and action steps with appropriate thoughts on staff resourcing.

 As the communication function always has limited funding, you should be ready with recommendations and fallback options if you are asked about which activities could be cut from your plan in order to keep the overall cost more modest.

 In presentation meetings to the executive committee or senior decision makers, always ask for and welcome feedback, and incorporate good suggestions into a revised plan.